cakephp/docs/en/console-and-shells/code-generation-with-bake.rst

 =========================

-Bake features an extensible architecture that allows your application or plugins to easily provide new tasks, or replace tasks provided by CakePHP.
+Bake features an extensible architecture that allows your application or plugins to provide new tasks, or replace tasks provided by CakePHP.
 By extending ``Cake\Console\Command\Task\BakeTask``, bake will find your new task and include it as part of bake.
-You should see any tasks you create in the menu output by ``Console/cake bake``.

 As an example, we'll make a task that creates shell classes.
 First, create the task file ``App/Console/Command/Task/ShellTask.php``.
 We'll extend the